 Keynote Speaker: Kathy Kelly, Voices for Creative Nonviolence.

-Combined faculty-student conference
+first Combined Student-faculty conference

 Borders, Boundaries, and Peace